-Halloween has become the second-most popular holiday on the calendar in recent years—even to the point that Christian churches sponser parties on it.
-Richard Ritenbaugh shows, however, that this night of ghouls not only lacks biblical foundation, but the Bible warns us against participating in such activities.
+Halloween is the second-most popular holiday.
+This night not only lacks biblical foundation, but the Bible warns us against participating in such activities.

 Many have wondered why God would allow the oracles of a pagan Mesopotamian soothsayer to be included in His Word.
 Richard Ritenbaugh shows that, notwithstanding the source, Balaam's prophecies are significant to understanding God's purpose.

-Just what are the oracles of God mentioned in Romans 3:2?
-Charles Whitaker delves into both Testaments to show that they are the revelation of God to mankind.
+The oracles of God in Romans 3:2 are the revelation of God to mankind.
 These oracles are the message that gives us instruction for salvation.